 The Capstone Service Project is the culmination or “capstone” of students’ service and social justice activities at McQuaid Jesuit.

 Students may begin their Capstone Project the week following their final exam of Junior Year.
-They must complete their project by the Friday before graduation, this year that date will be May 28th, 2021.
+They must complete their project by the Friday before graduation.
 The Capstone Project must be pre-approved by the Director of Service and Justice and must be a substantial, standalone project with at least 25 hours of volunteer work focused on serving the poor, marginalized, or under served.
 Any hours a student accumulates for a project that has not been pre-approved will not be allowed to count towards that project.
 The project will preferably include direct contact with the population to be served, as kinship with the marginalized is an important part of Christian service.
 Examples include:

 - Any service immersion experiences that take place preceding a student’s senior year

 - Working with a recognized 501(c)3 nonprofit to create a standalone project beneficial to the organization.
 This can be as simple as a consistent volunteer commitment over 25 hours to said organization or as much as coordinating a fundraiser or in-school educational initiative on the issue or topic addressed.

 - Students are not limited to nonprofits as students can create and implement their own program for a marginalized population as long as a need exists and they have a well-thought-out plan to address that need